• Menu

 Silhouettes of slender and obese doggos either side of a DNA helix with the words Take GOdogs questionnaire

 The questionnaire is also the best place to start if you would like to donate DNA from your dog or take part in our behaviour or energy metabolism tests – just opt in when you are offered at the end.
-We are not currently recruiting DNA from any breeds but will start doing so soon – in the first instance we will invite people who have taken our questionnaire and indicated they are willing to be contacted.
+We are currently recruiting DNA from young Labrador retrievers, but other breed owners can fill out the questionnaire as well.

 Donating DNA from your Dog

 At the end of the eating behaviour questionnaire, we ask if you would consider submitting a DNA sample from your dog.
 It’s entirely optional and we will use the eating behaviour information whether or not we get DNA to match.
-At the moment we are focussing on collecting from retriever breeds, pugs, French bulldogs and English bulldogs but in future we may approach owners of other breeds too.
+At the moment we are focussing on collecting from Labrador retrievers but in future we may approach owners of other breeds too.

 Graphic illustrating how to use the swab to collect a sample of your dogs saliva